 Severe thunderstorm warning issued for region

-The BOM is monitoring a series of thunderstorms that continue to develop over the Wide Bay and Burnett and Capricornia districts.

-A severe thunderstorm warning was issued at 4.13pm for thunderstorms "likely to produce damaging winds, heavy rainfall that may lead to flash flooding and large hailstones in the warning area over the next several hours".
+It advised the storm could "produce damaging winds and large hailstones in the warning area over the next several hours”.

-Locations which may be affected include Woodgate, Baralaba, Duaringa, Gin Gin, Miriam Vale, Mount Morgan and Seventeen Seventy.

-There was a report of a 91km/h wind gust at Gayndah Airport at 2:51pm.
+Meteorologist Jess Gardner said an upper trough in the region is the cause of these storms.

 Queensland Fire and Emergency Services advises that people should: